maximbilan/Quizlet-iOS/README.md

 <b>How to use this framework:</b>

-First of all, you should copy Quizlet folder to your project.<br>
+First of all, you should copy 'Quizlet' folder from 'Sources' to your project.<br>
 List of needed files:

 <pre>